richardkraus-opendev/simple-filevault-python/README.md

   - .enc → restores original filename
   - Other → .dec is appended

-Overwrite warnings: FileVault will warn if the output file already exists or matches the input file.
+> **Overwrite warning:** FileVault will warn if the output file already exists or matches the input file.